JussaMouse/mlx-box/README.md

 ### 2.2.
 User Prerequisites

-Before running the script, there are two required manual steps: setting up SSH and creating your private configuration file.
+Before running the script, there are three required manual steps: setting up DNS, SSH, and your private configuration file.

 1.  **Set Up DNS:**
-    Point your desired domain name (e.g., `vice.yourdomain.com`) to the public IP address of your server.
-This is required for SSL certificate generation.
+    For the server to be accessible from the internet via a domain name and for SSL certificates to work, you must configure a DNS 'A' record.

+    -   **What is an 'A' Record?** It's a setting at your domain registrar (e.g., GoDaddy, Namecheap, Cloudflare) that points a domain name (like `vice.yourdomain.com`) to a specific IP address.

+    -   **How to do it:**
+        1. Find your server's **public IP address**.
+You can do this by running `curl ifconfig.me` on the server, or by checking your router's administration page.
+        2. Log in to your domain registrar's website.
+        3. Go to the DNS management section for your domain.
+        4. Create a new 'A' record with the following settings:
+            -   **Host/Name:** `vice` (or whatever subdomain you want)
+            -   **Value/Points to:** Your server's public IP address.
+            -   **TTL (Time to Live):** Set to a low value initially (like 300 seconds) if you are testing.

+    -   **Important:** DNS changes can take anywhere from a few minutes to a few hours to propagate across the internet.
+You can use a tool like [dnschecker.org](https://dnschecker.org/) to see when your new record is live before running the installer.

+2.  **Configure Port Forwarding on Your Router:**
+    To allow external traffic from the internet to reach your server, you must set up port forwarding on your router.

+    -   **How to do it:**
+        1. Find your server's **local IP address** (e.g., `192.168.1.xxx`) by running `ipconfig getifaddr en0` on the server.
+        2. Log in to your router's administration web page.
+        3. Find the "Port Forwarding" section (it may be called "Virtual Servers" or similar).
+        4. Create the following three rules to forward traffic to your server's local IP:
+            -   **SSH:** External Port `333` -> Internal Port `333` (TCP)
+            -   **HTTP:** External Port `80` -> Internal Port `80` (TCP)
+            -   **HTTPS:** External Port `443` -> Internal Port `443` (TCP)
+        5. Save and apply the changes.
+Your router may need to reboot.

-2.  **Set Up SSH Access:**
+3.  **Set Up SSH Access:**
     Place your client's public SSH key into the `authorized_keys` file on the server.
     ```sh
     mkdir -p /Users/env/.ssh && echo "ssh-ed25519 AAA..." > /Users/env/.ssh/authorized_keys
     chmod 700 /Users/env/.ssh && chmod 600 /Users/env/.ssh/authorized_keys
     ```

-3.  **Create and Edit Your Configuration File:**
+4.  **Create and Edit Your Configuration File:**
     Copy the configuration template and customize it with your domain, email, and preferred model.
     ```sh
     cp config/settings.toml.example config/settings.toml